sv-giampa/JauntyC/README.txt

 		The first module exposes a framework to face up to the analysis work, composed by lexical, syntactic and semantic analysis.
-		The second module is based on the first one and provides a compiler for the JointyC Definition Language (JDL), used to define LL (Left-to-Right Left-most derivation) parsers for type 2 languages (context-free, see Chomsky's Hierarchy).
-So, when a parser for a context-free language is compiled, it is possible to add context information through semantics, defining, at all, a context-sensitive language, as the theory of formal languages teach us.
+		The second module is based on the first one and provides a compiler for the JointyC Definition Language (JDL), used to define recursive-descent parsers for context-free languages, that can be adorned with contextual information during semantic analysis, as the theory of formal languages teaches us.

 	2. Software Engineering in the scope.